daniol/dinahosting-letsencrypt/README.md

 ## How to obtain Dinahosting API

 1. [Register for Dinahosting API access on this URL](https://dinahosting.com/api/?affref=5F664727881E1)
-2. Use thec ontrol panel access details as API credentials
+2. Use your control panel user and password as the API credentials

 ## Installation

-Execute the following command to download the scripts to some folder **which is only readable by root**:
+Execute the following command to download the scripts to some folder **which is only readable by root** and make sure they are executable:

 ```
 git clone https://github.com/daniol/dinahosting-letsencrypt.git
+chmod +x dinahosting-letsencrypt/*.sh
 ```

 ## Configuration